 Given their agricultural knowledge, one of the key factors guiding where they would move was reliable rainfall.
 Rod and Helena knew of the Crookwell area, and due to its climate, ease of access and good soils, it made the top of the list of possible places to live.
 At the time of looking, mean daily maximum temperatures were around 18.1° C with a daily minimum of 5.0° C, along with the all-important reliable rainfall in winter and spring.

 In 2001, Rod and Helena purchased a cheap unimproved farm of 200 acres at Binda.
 Being an unimproved block, they could set it up as they liked and implement findings from research into sustainable grazing systems for tablelands pastures.
+They started their development of the farm on weekends, initially staying in a caravan and then in a shed which was to become the workshop.
 In 2005, following Rod’s retirement, the couple built a solar passive house and moved to ‘Cadfor’ at Binda.

 Biosecurity planning identified noxious weeds such as serrated tussock as the major threat on the property, and this was followed by animal diseases.
 To mitigate transport of weeds and disease, farm design started at the entrance, with designated gravel areas for cars to park.
 Trucks and floats are directed to the gravel cattle yard loading ramp and vehicles are checked for weeds.
 All grass around the parking area is mown and regularly reviewed for weed incursions.